 Why This Story Matters

-Lake Sherwood is already one of the most exclusive enclaves in Westlake Village and Ventura County - a private, guard-gated community centered around a historic reservoir and championship-level golf course.
+Lake Sherwood is already one of the most exclusive enclaves in Westlake Village and Ventura County, in a private, guard-gated community centered around a historic reservoir and championship-level golf course.

-Sherwood Lake Club at 341 Williamsburg Way in Thousand Oaks is currently a carefully sculpted 3-par golf course where guests also enjoy tennis, swimming, and dining in a picturesque setting.
+Sherwood Lake Club at 341 Williamsburg Way in Thousand Oaks is a carefully sculpted, Jack Nicklaus designed “Bear’s Best”, 18-hole, par-3 golf course where guests also enjoy tennis, swimming, and dining in a private picturesque setting.

 When a developer like Caruso is even rumored to be involved in an area, it signals potential elevation of lifestyle, branding, and long-term property values.